-Consider a kick-off renewal planning group/committee to:
+Consider creating a planning group/committee to:

-- Publicize what makes the coming year so special (e.g., a colorful handout, a feature on the website, a news release, email announcements, a brief video, etc.) - Plan several kick-off events, (if these events comply with safety and health guidelines from the Department for Behavioral Health and the Center for Disease and Prevention Control), such as: - O Keynote presentations by leadership that focus on renewal and hope, followed immediately by small discussion groups focused on ways each stakeholder can play a role in making renewal a reality.
-Ask what personnel and other stakeholders will need in order to take on a meaningful role.
+• Publicize what makes the coming year so special (e.g., a colorful handout, a feature on the website, a news release, email announcements, a brief video, etc.)

-- Welcoming events for teachers and staff, families, students and community members (including volunteers), with buddy and mentor systems set up to support newcomers until they are functioning effectively.
+- Plan events, (if these events comply with safety and health guidelines from the Kentucky Department for Public Health and the U.S. Centers for Disease Control and Prevention), such as: - O Keynote presentations by leadership that focus on renewal and hope, followed immediately by small groups discussions focused on ways each stakeholder can play a role in making renewal a reality.
+Ask what personnel and other stakeholders will need in order to take on a meaningful role. - Welcoming events for teachers and staff, families, students and community members (including volunteers), with buddy and mentor systems set up to support newcomers until they are effectively functioning.
 (Note: Welcoming events are not informational sessions.
 They are meant to be celebratory and relationshipbuilding.
-A cap to the series of welcoming events could be a communal picnic open to all stakeholders.) - o First day and first week welcoming and transition supports for all students. - Substantive orientations and support for newcomers (e.g., teachers, staff, families, students, volunteers). - o Identifying and correcting any problems that arise early in the re-entry process. - Celebrating work and publicizing outcomes.
+A cap to the series of welcoming events could be a communal picnic open to all stakeholders.) - Welcoming and transition supports for all students. - Substantive orientations and support for newcomers (e.g., teachers, staff, families, students and volunteers). - o Identifying and correcting any problems that arise early in the process. - Celebrating work and publicizing outcomes.

 Questions to Consider Completed How can our leadership team embrace and communicate to staff that we can get through this and that we have an opportunity to create a new perception of our school?
-How can our leadership team show all staff their voice matters and we need their engagement in helping us create kickoff events that will get our students/families excited about the new school year?
-How can we celebrate the return of our staff and students?
-What new traditions can we start that give our staff and students opportunities to be recognized?
+How can our leadership team show all staff their voice matters and we need their engagement in helping us create kickoff events that will get students/families excited about the new school year?
+How can we celebrate the return of staff and students?
+What new traditions can we start that give staff and students opportunities to be recognized?